 How do I apply for a validation order?

-An application for a validation order should be made to an Insolvency and Companies Court Judge, and notice of the application should be given to:
+An application for a validation order should be made to an Insolvency and Companies Court Judge in the Companies Court which is a branch of the High Court, and notice of the application should be given to:

 - The petitioning creditor;

 - Any person who was entitled to receive a copy of the petition;

 - Any creditors who are supporting the petition; and

 - Any creditor who has been substituted as petitioner.

 The application should contain witness evidence setting out why the disposition is being made and what implication the disposition would have on unsecured creditors.
 Usually, the witness evidence is presented in the form of a witness statement by a company director accompanied with witness evidence (and accounting information) from the company’s accountant.

 What are the grounds for applying for a validation order?

 The grounds for applying for a validation order can vary depending on why the order is sought and the financial circumstances of the company.
 However, broadly, the court will consider the following factors when considering whether or not to make a validation order: